Sincerelord2/NetFlexor/README.md

 Hello, amateur coder here.

-This project is purely created to learn and understand coding in C# and .NET with the help of a AI.
+This project is purely created to learn and understand coding in C# and .NET with the help of an AI.
 I already have some experience with C# and .NET from school and work, but I wanted to learn more so I decided to create this project on my free time.

 NetFlexor is a hobby based project to forward trafic to known http or tcp ports/endpoints.